-Specific patent disclosure mechanisms for TK and related GR, in national laws including: - disclosure of source or origin of TK - disclosure of prior informed consent - disclosure of equitable sharing of benefits National access and benefit sharing systems Considerable international discussion and analysis of specific disclosure requirements for TK including over their effectiveness in preventing misappropriation of TK - CBD Bonn Guidelines - proposals for new requirements in WTO, WIPO Undisclosed TK Protection is available for TK which is secret, has commercial value because it is secret; and has been subject to reasonable steps to keep it secret.
-Specific issues concern: - when disclosure within a community is considered 'secret' - the role of the customary law or practices - protection of knowledge that has spiritual and cultural value to the community, but not commercial value for the community.
-Protection against unfair competition Protection against - acts creating confusion - false allegations in the course of trade - indications or allegations liable to mislead the public.
-Flexibility over interpreting measures against unfair competition to include broader rule against unjust enrichment and misappropriation Protection of distinctive signs Applicable not to TK as such but to distinctive signs and symbols associated with TK-related products, in particular: - trademarks for goods and services with a TK component - collective or certification marks - geographical indications

-Industrial design law Industrial designs that are new or original Possibility of excluding protection for designs dictated essentially by technical or functional considerations.
+Form of protection Extent of coverage Factors considered National access and benefit sharing systems proposals for new requirements in WTO, WIPO Undisclosed TK Protection is available for TK which is secret, has commercial value because it is secret; and has been subject to reasonable steps to keep it secret.
+Specific issues concern: when disclosure within a community is considered 'secret' the role of the customary law or practices protection of knowledge that has spiritual and cultural value to the community, but not commercial value for the community.
+Protection against unfair competition Protection against acts creating confusion false allegations in the course of trade indications or allegations liable to mislead the public.
+Flexibility over interpreting measures against unfair competition to include broader rule against unjust enrichment and misappropriation Protection of distinctive signs Applicable not to TK as such but to distinctive signs and symbols associated with TK-related products, in particular: trademarks for goods and services with a TK component collective or certification marks geographical indications Industrial design law Industrial designs that are new or original Possibility of excluding protection for designs dictated essentially by technical or functional considerations.
 Copyright and related law (including protection of databases and performances of expressions of folklore).
 No protection for knowledge as such but for means of recording and transmission of TK, especially protectable TCEs.
-See updated draft gap analysis on TCEs (WIPO/GRTKF/IC/37/7) Public international law CBD: Biodiversity-related TK relevant for the conservation and sustainable use of biological diversity FAO ITPGRFA: TK related to plant genetic resources for food and agriculture Other international texts UNDRIP: non-binding declaration articulating indigenous peoples' rights relating to TK Bonn Guidelines: Biodiversity-related TK relevant for the conservation and sustainable use of biological diversity
+See updated draft gap analysis on TCEs (WIPO/GRTKF/IC/37/7)

+Form of protection Extent of coverage Factors considered Public international law CBD: Biodiversity-related TK relevant for the conservation and sustainable use of biological diversity FAO ITPGRFA: TK related to plant genetic resources for food and agriculture Other international texts UNDRIP: non-binding declaration articulating indigenous peoples' rights relating to TK Bonn Guidelines: Biodiversity- related TK relevant for the conservation and sustainable use of biological diversity